Platonic Transformers: A Solid Choice For Equivariance: Experiments

-\paragraph{ScanObjectNN} On the ScanObjectNN point cloud classification task, we test the effectiveness of 3D symmetry groups (trivial vs tetrahedron vs horizontal flips) in a realistic setting with occlusions and significant orientation variability.
-The results, shown in Table~\ref{tab:scanobjectnn_results} again highlight the imapct of equivariance and weightsharing.
-While the quadratic-cost attention mechanism offers greater expressive power, the linear-time convolutional variant provides a significant speed-up, which is critical for efficiently processing large point clouds.
+\paragraph{ScanObjectNN} On the ScanObjectNN point cloud classification task, we test the effectiveness of 3D symmetry groups ($\{\mathbf{e}\}$, Flop, and Tetrahedron) in a realistic setting with occlusions and significant orientation variability. \rednote{ Similar to CIFAR-10, this is not a strictly equivariant task, yet the results in Table~\ref{tab:scanobjectnn_results} again highlight the impact of equivariance and weight sharing.
+Tetrahedron achieves the best performance for both attention and convolution, improving over the $\{\mathbf{e}\}$ baseline by $2.43$ and $1.54$ percent, respectively.
+This again suggests that stronger symmetry-induced weight sharing is beneficial even when the final classification task does not require end-to-end equivariance.
+Consistent with the CIFAR-10 results, we again observe the superiority of attention over its linear-convolutional counterpart, with an average improvement of $6.26$ percentage points across all groups.
+Nevertheless, the linear-time convolutional variant provides a significant speed-up, which can be critical for efficiently processing large point clouds.
 This demonstrates the versatility of our approach in adapting to different computational and modeling requirements in 3D computer vision, as demonstrated in Figure~\ref{fig:all_combined_wrap}.
-Also note that the computational cost is independent of the chosen symmetry group.
+Also note that the computational cost is independent of the chosen symmetry group.}